LLNL/Caliper/doc/sphinx/CaliperBasics.rst

 in the example) that is referenced in the subsequent iteration marker and loop end macros, as well as a user-defined name for the loop (here: "mainloop").

+Like other region annotations, loop and iteration annotations are meant for high-level regions, not small, frequently executed loops inside kernels.
+We recommend to only annotate top-level loops, such as the main timestepping loop in a simulation code.
 With the loop annotations in place, we can use the loop-report config to print loop performance information: